SIMDA-UNED/rocf-mci-detection/README.md

 # 2. Enter the directory.
 cd rocf-mci-detection

-# 3. Make sure that the dataset is downloaded.
+# 3. Convert our dataset into a pickle.

-Default directory with the augmented ROCFD528 dataset:
-/home/jguerrero/Desarrollo/DATA/proyecto_REY/datasets/rocfd528_augmented/
+python utils/dataset_to_pickle.py

 # 4. Execute any of our scripts.